AnshM90/AnshM90/README.md

 - 👋 Hi, I’m @AnshM90
-- 🌱 I’m currently learning python machine learning
+- 🌱 Aspiring data analyst with a strong foundation in Excel,SQL,Python and PowerBI
 - 💞️ I’m looking to collaborate on new projects
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm an introvert